Your cart is currently empty!

 - Pureed dog food

-You may want to use a reusable and refillable dog training food tube (#ad) and use a blender to puree your dog’s food to put into it.
-Kong Stuff’n products (#ad) that come in a variety of food types (such as peanut butter, sweet potato) are another good alternative for those people who don’t have the time.
-We’ve linked to a variety bundle but check out all the options.
+You may want to use a reusable and refillable food tube (#ad) like this one on Amazon and use a blender to puree your dog’s food to put into it.
+Kong Stuff’n products (#ad) are another good alternative for those people who don’t have the time.

 Working with non-food motivated dogs